TED Web Chat

 Appendix One — How to respond on social media

-3. Most questions can be answered by using our website, or self-reporting through the site or MyTendring.
-To be most helpful provide the answer, but send the relevant web link explaining more detail is available.
+• Most questions can be answered by using our website, your knowledge or self-reporting through the website.
+When possible, provide the answer, but send the relevant web link explaining more detail is available.

-4. You may already have saved replies on the Facebook Messenger service, enabling a quick and consistent response to commonly asked questions.
+• You can create ‘saved replies’ on Facebook Messenger, enabling a quick and consistent response to commonly asked questions.

-5. Any question you are unable to answer, or can’t find the answer too, ask a colleague, the relevant service or the Communications Team
+• Any question you are unable to answer, or can’t find the answer too, ask a colleague, the relevant service or the Communications Team.

-6. If that is the case, it is important to respond to the customer, explaining you are seeking extra information and that as soon as you get a response then you will message them back.
-You must acknowledge their message.
+• It is important to respond to the customer, explaining you are seeking extra information and that as soon as you get a response then you will message them back.
+You must acknowledge their message

 See the below for some Do’s and Don’ts.